fbngrm/babelpy/README.md

 * wheel==0.24.0

 ## Usage

+Add your Babelfy API Key to the config file or provide it as an argument.

 ### Use as command-line tool

 ```python babelpy.py [-h] [-t  | -tf ] [-e] [-ae] [-m] [-am] [-p] [-ex]```